 You can either select personalities randomly or manually, they are reasonably balanced, for your first game, random is best.

 Personality Special Skills

-In addition to their starting Longevity and Loyalty values some personalities also have special abilities listed, you can use one of these abilities, once per game.
+In addition to their starting Longevity and Loyalty values, personalities also have special abilities listed, some can be used one per game, and others once per round.
 Details of these are listed under the Concepts section.